-Effect of Leave of Absence on Returns
+Effects of Leaves of Absence on Returns

 If a student does not return from an approved leave of absence on the date indicated on the written request, the withdrawal date is the student's last day of attendance.
-For more information, see the Leave of Absence section in the school catalog.
+For more information, see the Leave of Absence section in this catalog.

-Time Frame within which Institution is to Return Unearned Title IV Funds
+Time Frame within Which Institution is to Return Unearned Title IV Funds